codebu5ter/Collectibles-store/README.md

 # Swag-shop-API
-An API for an e-commerce website built using Node.js and MongoDB.
+An API for an e-commerce website built using Node.js, MongoDB and REACT.